Human dentition consists of 32 teeth. anterior ( front teeth ) and posterior ( molars and premolars).

-There are 6 anterior teeth and 10 posterior teeth include 4 premolars and 6 molars in each upper and lower jaw.
+There are 6 anterior teeth and 10 posterior teeth including 4 premolars and 6 molars in each upper and lower jaw.

-Third molars or we often called wisdom molars are the last molars to erupt in the mouth.
+The third molars or what we often call wisdom molars are the last molars to erupt in the mouth.

 Third molars usually erupt in the mouth from the age of 25 years onwards.